Toyota C-HR interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe Toyota C-HR hybrid delivers impressive fuel economy and CO2 emissions for a petrol-fuelled family SUV, but is some way off plug-in hybrid alternatives in both areas

-- 5Interior & comfort - currently readingThe Toyota C-HR's dashboard feels well made and stylishly designed, although the infotainment system is a bit of a letdown
+- 5Interior, dashboard & comfort - currently readingThe Toyota C-HR's dashboard feels well made and stylishly designed, although the infotainment system is a bit of a letdown

 - 6Boot space, seating & practicalityThe Toyota C-HR hybrid is practical enough for small families, but there are more versatile and more spacious SUVs on the market

 - 7Reliability & safety ratingThe Toyota C-HR hybrid offers more peace of mind on the safety and reliability fronts than most of its rivals